GRAND CANYON XP

 August 30 – September 3, 2017

-Hay, Water and Showers: Crockett will have weed free certified hay available if you call and order it.
+Hay and Water: Certified Weed Free hay is required on all public lands.
+Crockett may be coerced into bringing weed free certified hay available if you call and order it.
 Horse water is available in camp starting the day before the ride starts.
 If water is needed sooner (for earlier arrivals), there is a place to get it a few miles from camp.
-A shower is available in the Sundowner trailer, if the weather stays above freezing.

-Health Certificates: If you need an address for a health certificate use: Dry Park at Forest Road 22, North Kaibab National Forest, Fredonia, AZ.
-Please be advised that many inspection stations are now checking paperwork.
+Health Certificates: If you need an address for a health certificate use: Snowmobile Play Area at Forest Road 270, North Kaibab National Forest, Fredonia, AZ.
+Be advised that many inspection stations are now checking paperwork.

 Awards: Individual daily awards are available for the first to finish and the horse in the best condition.
 An overall best conditioned horse and first to finish awards will be presented.
 Daily participation awards will be given to all riders.
 Riders who complete all five days will receive jackets, crew bags or plaques.
 Embroidered awards may not be available for up to a year following the event.
 We sincerely hope delays of this nature never have to occur in the future but its been our only option up to this point.